Aaryaman-147/AQI-to-Cigs/README.md

 ## How to Use

-- Enter the AQI value in the given input box.
+- Enter the AQI value in the given input box. (must be less than 500 for the tool to work properly)
 - Input the number of hours exposed.
 - Click the "Calculate" button.